Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Related Work

 \section{Related Work}

-Symbolic regression (SR) is a machine learning task that discovers symbolic formulas from data by combining variables, constants, and mathematical operators.
-Existing SR algorithms can be broadly divided into heuristic search-based and generative methods.
+Existing symbolic regression (SR) algorithms can be broadly divided into heuristic search-based and generative methods.
+Additionally, their metrics and constraints are critical to understanding current limitations.

-\textbf{Heuristic search-based symbolic regression methods.} Traditionally, SR is implemented using heuristic search methods such as genetic programming~\citep{augusto2000symbolic,schmidt2010age,de2021interaction,arnaldo2014multiple,burlacu2020operon,virgolin2019linear,kartelj2023rilsrols,smits2005pareto,la2016epsilon,cranmer2023interpretable,zhong2018multifactorial,burlacu2020operon,searson2010gptips,virgolin2021improving,zhang2022ps}, Monte Carlo tree search~\citep{sun2022symbolic}, and deep reinforcement learning~\citep{petersen2021deep,tenachi2023deep}.
-These methods search for functions that balance simplicity and accuracy, producing candidate formulas for experts' analysis.
-Some methods leverage neural networks to identify symmetries~\citep{udrescu2020ai}, fit Q-functions~\citep{xu2023rsrm}, or predict minimum description length~\citep{yu2025symbolic} to guide the search.
-While these methods often limit the maximal formula length to avoid overly complex formulas, they cannot prevent formulas with unreasonable structures, such as deeply nested nonlinear functions or catastrophic cancellation (i.e., subtracting nearly equal subformulas).
-Although there are methods using unit constraints to ensure physically reasonable structures~\citep{tenachi2023deep}, they are largely limited to physics.
-In broader domains like ecology, sociology, and earth science, where variable units may be unclear and models can include many constants with unknown units, such constraints are difficult to apply.
-This motivates incorporating EIC into the search objective to exclude unreasonably structured formulas, improving the interpretability of discovered results.
+\textbf{Heuristic search-based SR methods.} Traditionally, SR relies on heuristic search methods such as genetic programming~\citep{augusto2000symbolic,burlacu2020operon,cranmer2023interpretable} or Monte Carlo tree search~\citep{sun2022symbolic}.
+Recently, advanced approaches have integrated pre-trained neural networks~\citep{kamienny2023deep,shojaee2023transformer,yu2025symbolic,ying2025neural}, online-trained deep reinforcement learning policies~\citep{petersen2021deep,tenachi2023deep,xu2023rsrm}, or large language models~\citep{shojaeellm} to guide the search algorithms.
+Furthermore, some works leverage neural networks to identify symmetries in data or perform ab initio variable selection \citep{ye2024ab} to facilitate the search process~\citep{udrescu2020ai}.
+While these methods typically limit the maximal formula length to avoid excessive complexity, they can barely prevent formulas with irrational structures.
+This motivates us to incorporate the proposed EIC into the search objective to penalize structurally unstable candidates, thereby improving the rationality of the discovered results.